Prashant730/React_JS/README.md

 ## Author

-_Your Name Here_
+Prashant

 ---

-Feel free to explore, modify, and learn from the code in this repository!
+Feel free to explore and learn from the code in this repository!